 Free Roulette 'Cheat Sheet' Chart

-Want to make the task of learning Roulette a lot easier?
-Check out our 100% free roulette chart, which explains the bets, the payouts and odds - print it out to help you play better and win more.
+Check out our 100% free roulette chart, which explains bets, payouts and odds.
+Print it out to help plan your strategy to win.

 We also have a PDF version of the cheat sheet - Download PDF.

 When planning out your strategy for roulette, you may find it useful to have a look at some of the more popular systems for reference.
 Each has its own strengths and weaknesses and can be adapted to your goals.
 With luck and skillful application, any of these systems may turn a profit.

 Most of the popular systems listed here rely on either negative or positive bet progression patterns.
 The rest use stable bet amounts combined with math and physics to maximize potential odds each spin.

 Negative progression systems require players to increase the bet on a loss and decrease it on a win.

 Have a look at some of the most well-known negative progression systems.

 |Negative Progression Systems|

 |Martingale||Perhaps the most commonly known negative progression system, the Martingale strategy doubles bets after each loss until there is a win.
 This is to cover previous losses and gain a small profit on the next winning spin.|

 |d'Alembert||This system is as old as the game itself and instructs players to increase the bet by 1 unit on a loss or decrease it by 1 unit on a win.|